matlab-actions/run-tests/README.md

 ```

 ### Generate Test and Coverage Artifacts
 Using the latest release of MATLAB on a GitHub-hosted runner, run the tests in your MATLAB project and generate test results in JUnit-style XML format and code coverage results in Cobertura XML format.
-To set up the latest release of MATLAB on the runner, specify the [Setup MATLAB](https://github.com/matlab-actions/setup-matlab/) action action in your workflow.
+To set up the latest release of MATLAB on the runner, specify the [Setup MATLAB](https://github.com/matlab-actions/setup-matlab/) action in your workflow.
 To run the tests and generate the artifacts, specify the **Run MATLAB Tests** action.

 ```yaml
 name: Generate Test and Coverage Artifacts